- Member Resources

 Understanding the impact on “Big Data” innovation that results in providing support for pilot or seed projects, our partnering divisions have in the past supported 4 seed funding awards.
 Recognizing the overwhelming interest from our membership within the Johns Hopkins School of Medicine, the JH SOM Deans of Research have generously agreed to provide funding that will make it possible for IDIES to raise our number of awards for 2018.
 Our seed funding offerings have been increased from 4 to 6, $25,000 awards as a result of the altruistic contribution Johns Hopkins School of Medicine.
 We would like to thank all of sponsors for their support of this worthwhile program.

-Seed Funding applications are now open for 2018.
+Seed Funding applications are now closed for 2018.
 Thank you for your submissions.

 The Institute for Data Intensive Engineering and Science (IDIES) is pleased to announce its 2018 IDIES Seed Funding Program (SFP) offering.
 The goal of this initiative is to provide seed funding for data-intensive computing projects that (a) will involve areas relevant to IDIES and JHU institutional research priorities; (b) are multidisciplinary; and (c) build ideas and teams with good prospects for successful proposals to attract external research support by leveraging IDIES intellectual and physical infrastructure.